 Networks drive the speed of business.
 The demand for information in the global economy requires consistent and robust network connectivity.
 Networking professionals provide this ever-increasing need.
 MACC offers a path to this exciting career through our nationally recognized Cisco Academy.
-In two semesters, an individual can prepare to become a Cisco Certified Network Associate (CCNA) and also be eligible for the widely recognized A+ certification.
+In two semesters, an individual can be eligible for the widely recognized A+ certification.
 For those who wish to pursue the full Networking degree, MACC offers coursework in Linux Administration and Windows Server Management.
 Networking graduates are prepared to enter the field or transfer to a four-year institution.
-MACC also offers multiple Certificates of Specialization in this field.

 |Directed Electives (17 credit hours needed)